 Traditionally, when a business plays music publicly, here's how the money flows:

-Business pays → Collecting society (ASCAP, BMI, PRS, ACUM) → Administrative fees deducted → Partial payment reaches artists (eventually)
+Business pays → Collecting society → Administrative fees deducted → Partial payment reaches artists (eventually)

-Collecting societies like ASCAP, BMI (in the US), PRS (in the UK) or ACUM (in Israel) act as intermediaries.
-They collect fees from businesses and — after deducting administrative costs — distribute payments to rights holders.
+Performing rights organizations and copyright collecting societies act as intermediaries between businesses and artists.
+They collect fees from businesses and - after deducting administrative costs - distribute payments to rights holders.

 The problems with this model: